Roboy/memory/docs/Usage/2_initial_experience.rst

 **Payload Elements:**

 The payload (JSON object) may comprise several elements such as:

 - 'label' specifies the class of node in the knowledge graph
 - 'id' of a node is a unique number specified for each node that may be accessed be searched or modified in the knowledge graph
-- 'relations' comprise a map of relationship types with an array of node ids for each of them, providing multiple relationships tracing
+- 'relations' comprise a map of relationship types with an array of node IDs for each of them, providing multiple relationships tracing
-- 'properties' = A map of property keys with values Consider :ref:`roboy_protocol` for the correct use use of properties, relationships and labels.
+- 'properties' = A map of property keys with values

+Consider :ref:`roboy_protocol` for the correct use use of properties, relationships and labels.
 Examples payloads as well as the whole structure of the calls are mentioned below.